 In the past, there has been a renewed emphasis on the demand to have a smaller group of key customers come together to align to supply chain and revenue growth targets.
 Unless the individuals concerned in a new sales effort are clear, this is similar to treating a young child with a booster shot for the demonstrative symptoms.

-Key employees that seek to make a difference or who have the responsibility to influence social change need to know how good business customers are being.
+Key employees who seek to make a difference or have the responsibility to influence social change need to know how good business customers are.
 There is a growing understanding of the need to align the flexible functions within an organization.